Lady’s Slipper Orchid Facts

 Lady’s Slipper Orchid Distribution, Habitat, and Ecology

-First of all, the gorgeous Lady’s Slipper Orchid family has a comparatively extensive habitat range.
-That holds true because this zone of habitation does not only include North America.
-Also, to the wonder of many, that range also includes parts of the continents of Asia and Europe as well.
-In addition, the various species of the group inhabit temperate, boreal, and tropical forests.
+To the wonder of many, that extensive range also includes parts of the continents of Asia and Europe as well.
+The various species of the group further display extreme levels of adaptability.
+As a result, it inhabits temperate, boreal, and tropical forests.

-Furthermore, the fabulous Lady’s Slipper Orchid only reproduces via propagation and rhizomes, not with tubers as well, like other orchids.
-In addition, the tiny seeds actually rely upon a symbiotic association with a mycorrhizal fungus for germination.
+The tiny seeds also rely upon a very unique symbiotic association.
+This the plant holds with a mycorrhizal fungus, for its germination.
 This highly unusual evolutionary development makes efforts to artificially propagate members of the family difficult.